 Steve is a chartered accountant, currently working for Territory Generation, an NT government owned corporation, following separation of the NT's electricity businesses in 2014.
 Steve has gained over 28 years of professional experience from public practice to commercial (primarily resources and energy industries), from family-owned businesses through to multi-listed multinationals.
 Throughout this time, Steve has held responsibility for all aspects of accounting, with a particular focus on defining and creating business value.
 In addition, Steve has enjoyed a number of broader business and commercial management responsibilities; success in all cases only being possible through the development of strong and effective teams.
 Steve and his family moved to Darwin in 2007 for a 12 month period, and have not yet left.

-John is an adult educator with 30 years work experience in community development designing, managing and delivering training and education programs.
-He has worked in a range of sectors including youth, welfare, health, law and justice, community arts, environment and governance sectors.
-John has worked in Australia, South East Asia and the Pacific with volunteers, students, communities, universities and governments.
-As a consultant since 2002, he has worked with organisations to develop governance capacity, enable strategic planning and evaluation - including a number of arts organisations.
-His special interest is facilitation of meaningful participation using interactive learning approaches community development.
-He was a founding member of the Corrugated Iron Youth Arts Board in 1997 when it first incorporated and developed its organisational framework and constitution.
-John has been on a number of boards including schools councils, youth homelessness agencies, environment NGO's and social enterprises, His current paid work is with the NT Legal Aid Commission coordinating Community Legal Education programs.
-Legal Aid actively pursues youth outreach and engagement activities including arts-based projects to empower young people to know and secure their rights.
-John is also a member of Darwin playback theatre and a parent of one current and one recent past participant and champion at Corrugated Iron.
+John has 30 years experience in community development, designing, managing and delivering training and education programs in the youth, arts, health, justice, environment and governance sectors, in Australia, Southeast Asia and the Pacific.
+He has consultancy experience in governance capacity development, cross-cultural training and participatory approaches.
+He was a founding member of the Board in 1997 when Corrugated Iron Youth Arts became incorporated and developed its organisational framework.
+John has sat on a number of boards including school councils, youth agencies, environmental groups and social enterprises.
+In his current work with NT Legal Aid Commission leading community legal education programs across the NT, John works in partnership with a range of sectors including arts-based projects seeking to support young people's rights.
+John is a longstanding member of Darwin playback theatre, a musician and actor.
+John is also parent of one current and one recent past participant and champion at Corrugated Iron.